KrisztaT/react-todo-list/README.md

 The ToDo List App is a **React** application specifically designed to facilitate the practice of efficient state management using **Context** and **Reducer**.
 It leverages various hooks such as **useLocalStorage, useEffect, useState**, and **Bootstrap** to provide an enhanced user experience.
 To ensure the security of sensitive data, the app integrates **netlify functions**, which store the API key as an environment variable and guarantee its protection.

-In the header section of the app, users can find buttons for sorting their todos based on due dates and statuses.
-Moreover, the app displays weather details according to the device's location.
+In the header section of the app, weather details are displayed according to the device's location.
 In case geolocation is inaccessible, default information is presented instead.
+Dropdown menu is also added to the header for sorting todos based on due dates and statuses.

 Each to-do item consists of a title, description, due date, and status.
 By default, a newly added task is assigned the "To Do" status.
 Users have the flexibility to add, edit, and delete tasks as required.